Saban39/Capstone-Project-5-Ansible-Integration-in-Jenkins/README.md

 CAPSTONE PROJECT-2

-- [11-Kubernetes_on_AWS-EKS.pdf](./11-Kubernetes_on_AWS-EKS.pdf): Contains my notes, solutions, and test results related to Configuration Management with Ansible.
+- [15-Configuration Management with Ansible](./15-Configuration_Management_with_Ansible.pdf): Contains my notes, solutions, and test results related to Configuration Management with Ansible.

 All of my notes, work, solutions, and test results can be found in the PDF 11-Kubernetes_on_AWS-EKS.pdf.